dsc-courses/dsc80-2024-sp/proj04/index.md

 ### Checkpoint Submission

 As mentioned at the top of this page, this project **does** have a checkpoint, which is worth 2% of your overall grade.
-The checkpoint is due on **Thursday, March 7th**, and you _can_ use up to two slip days on it.
-You can submit the checkpoint [here](https://www.gradescope.com/courses/698219/assignments/4166466/) on Gradescope.
+The checkpoint is due on **Friday, May 24th**, and you _can_ use up to two slip days on it.
+You can submit the checkpoint [here](https://www.gradescope.com/courses/759147/assignments/4503144/) on Gradescope.

 The checkpoint assignment is worth 20 points, and asks you to answer the following questions: